Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Action Summary

-• Tape the footprint and protect your main aisle before you shop by style.
+• Tape the footprint and protect your main aisle before you shop by style or browse couches for small spaces.

 • Measure the delivery route, not just the wall you want to fill.

-• Buy for your most frequent use (lounging, working, hosting, sleeping).
+• Buy for your most frequent use: lounging, working, hosting, or sleeping.

-• Match seat depth and upholstery to your posture and cleaning reality.
+• Match seat depth and upholstery to your posture and your cleaning reality.

 Best sofa colors for a studio apartment

 Use color to control visual weight.
-Mid-tones and textured weaves hide wear better than bright white, but a light sofa can work if you commit to washable covers and a no-shoes rule.
+Mid-tones and textured upholstery usually hide wear better than bright white, but a light sofa can still work if you pick it with a clear color plan and commit to washable covers and a realistic care routine.

 Pet-friendly sofa choices for small spaces

-Prioritize tight weaves (less snagging), darker heathers, and replaceable cushion covers.
-If shedding is a daily issue, avoid high-pile fabrics that trap hair.
+Prioritize tight weaves, darker heathers, and replaceable cushion covers.
+If shedding is a daily issue, start with the best sofa fabrics for pets, then compare pet-friendly sofa features before you buy.

 How to buy a studio sofa online without regrets